A NEW MOTIVATION

 This innovative enterprise which at its core, taps into and re- imagines a vein of a rich but neglected form of an Irish oral poetry/song form called ‘Lament’,’ could facilitate a massive reassessment of our need to bring back grieving practices.
 Our ancestors were much more tuned into the cycle of life.
 Death was a Community event.
 Lament was one part of that.
 As funerals absorb the ritual and the medical systems dramatically shift our involvement with illness we have become so removed to supporting end of life and our grieving in turn has been affected.
 Keening’ or ‘Caoine’ can be a way to balance things, bring back connection, a tool to use in the modern world.
 Many other cultures have not lost their ability to grieve.

 CONCLUSION – ideas being raised at present regarding the best approach to lift this project off the ground.
-Funding through the Arts Council of Ireland is one possibility, we are currently investigating this option and other ideas are welcome!
+Funding through the Arts Council of Ireland is one possibility, but currently we are having difficulty investigating this option – any ideas or donations are welcome!!